panagiotiscp/experienced-tourist-information-system/README.md

 # Experienced Tourist Information System

-This project was created for the University of Pireus as part of a Prolog course.
+This project was created for the University of Piraeus as part of a Prolog course.
 It provides information to tourists about popular destinations and activities in Greece.

 ## Getting Started